sygmaprotocol/sygma-fee-oracle/README.md

-# Chainbridge Fee Oracle
+# Sygma Fee Oracle

-Chainbridge fee oracle is a go implemented, centralized service that provides the endpoints to Chainbridge UI for all necessary data related to bridging fee.
+Sygma fee oracle is a go implemented, centralized service that provides the endpoints to Sygma UI for all necessary data related to bridging fee.

 # Architecture Overview